OB error — out of balance

 Step 1

-Redistribute the laundry load before anything else, because a single heavy item like a comforter or a pair of jeans creates an uneven weight distribution that the drum can’t compensate for at high spin speeds.
-Add a bath towel to the drum to counterbalance the heavy item and help the machine find its center of gravity.
-Pro tip: GE recommends mixing item sizes in every load to prevent OB errors from occurring in the first place.
+Start by redistributing the laundry load, because a single heavy item like a comforter or a pair of jeans creates an uneven weight distribution that the drum can’t compensate for at high spin speeds.
+I recommend adding a bath towel to the drum to counterbalance the heavy item and help the machine find its center of gravity.
+Pro tip: GE suggests mixing item sizes in every load to prevent OB errors from occurring in the first place.

 Step 2

-Level the washer using a torpedo level placed on top of the machine, checking both front-to-back and side-to-side axes, because even a slight tilt causes the drum to swing off-center during the spin cycle and repeatedly trigger the OB fault.
+Level the washer using a torpedo level placed on top of the machine, checking both front-to-back and side-to-side axes, because even a slight tilt can cause the drum to swing off-center during the spin cycle, triggering the OB fault.
 Adjust all four anti-vibration feet by turning them with a 22mm wrench until the bubble is centered, then lock each jam nut tightly against the cabinet to prevent the feet from walking out of position over time.
 An unlocked jam nut is one of the most common reasons a washer goes out of level after it was previously set correctly.

 Step 3

-If the washer was recently installed or moved, check the rear panel for shipping bolts before running any diagnostics, because these four bolts with plastic spacers are designed to lock the drum rigid during transport and will cause violent out-of-balance faults if left in place.
-Remove them using a 13mm socket and retain them in case you need to transport the machine again.
-Leaving shipping bolts installed is a frequently overlooked cause of OB errors that can also cause damage to the drum bearings over time.
+If the washer was recently installed or moved, check the rear panel for shipping bolts before running any diagnostics.
+These four bolts with plastic spacers are designed to lock the drum rigid during transport, and leaving them in place will cause violent out-of-balance faults.
+Remove them using a 13mm socket and keep them in case you need to transport the machine again.
+Leaving shipping bolts installed is a frequently overlooked cause of OB errors that can also damage the drum bearings over time.

 Step 4